pivotal/docs-tap/learning-center/about-learning-center/about.md

-# About Learning Center
+# Learning Center

 ## Overview
-These sections include general information on Learning Center and Workshops Architectural documents and screenshots will be included in this section
+These sections include general information on Learning Center and Workshops.

+Architectural documents and screenshots will be included in this section

 - [About Learning Center](about-learning-center.md)